 The People of Aboriginal Australia

-The local Indigenous community can clarify appropriate use of all of these terms, and can be consulted for further advice.
+The local Aboriginal community can clarify appropriate use of all of these terms, and can be consulted for further advice.

 These terms stress the humanity of Aboriginal and Torres Strait Islander people.